Traffickers Can Tell

 "She spun in and out of her abusive family home into the child welfare system, starting when she was 10 years old.
 By 14, she was selling sex on Hollywood’s Sunset Boulevard, working for traffickers who exploited her naïveté and need for attention.

 “Nobody wanted me.
 This set me up to be vulnerable and needy,” Amy told Reuters.
 “These predators know all the signs and look for them.

 Traffickers can tell that you’re the kid who doesn’t have any family,” shared Andrews.

 Children need love.
 They are hard-wired to thrive within secure attachment to a primary caregiver.
 When this is missing, or when trust has been broken by violence or neglect, children will naturally seek out connection and intimacy from another source.

-Traffickers prey on the vulnerabilities of children’s need for love, affection and belonging.
+Traffickers prey on this need for affection and belonging.

 These same issues exist for children around the globe who spend their lives in orphanages.
 80-90% of the 8 million children living in orphanages have at least one living parent and are often there because of poverty.

 This is why our aim is to keep children in families.
-A child’s birth family might not always be a safe option but the continuum of care describes the many options of family-based care that should be considered first.
+A child’s birth family might not always be a safe option but the continuum of care describes the many options of family-based care that we can consider before an institution.